-Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake resistant.
+Tokyo Skytree - The tallest structure in Japan and the tallest tower in the world, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake resistant.

-Day 4: Meiji Shrine
+Day 4: Meiji Shrine Meals: B, L, D

 Spend a relaxed morning wandering around the classical landscapes of the Hamarikyu Gardens and exploring the Shinto Meiji Shrine, located in a green forest within the city.
 Enjoy lunch at a local restaurant before returning to your hotel, driving by the Shibuya "Scramble" Crossing on the way.
 The rest of the afternoon is free for you to explore independently or relax in the hotel.